HerXayah/league-launcher-theme/Acrylical/README.md

 If you want this removed, dont ban me instantly. just message me.

+## How to customize Fonts?

+-  Open Settings
+-  Input a font of choice into the Box
+-  Example: `Roboto;300`

+Font must be from Google Fonts <3

 ## Bugs?

 If your background is broken, turn on LowSpecMode